dapr/quickstarts/secretstore/README.md

 To stop your services from running, simply stop the "dapr run" process.
 Alternatively, you can spin down each of your services with the Dapr CLI "stop" command.
 For example, to spin down both services, run these commands in a new command line terminal:

 <!-- STEP
+output_match_mode: substring
 expected_stdout_lines:
-  - '✅  app stopped successfully: nodeapp'
+  - 'app stopped successfully: nodeapp'
 name: Shutdown dapr
 -->